MicrosoftDocs/security/zero-trust/integrate/sentinel-workbook.md

 ms.topic: how-to
 ---

-# Visualize Zero Trust in your environment with the Microsoft Sentinel
+# Visualize Zero Trust in your environment with Microsoft Sentinel

 The Microsoft Sentinel Zero Trust (TIC 3.0) workbook provides an automated visualization of Zero Trust principles, cross-walked to the Trust Internet Connections framework, and helps organizations to monitor configurations over time.